jameswachira394-lab/SMC-/readme.md

-dbbdbdhdhd ydhehhehrh rsbhshshdsnsbhshdstarted writing the readme file this gonna take a while bshshsje
+hdhehdhdhe dbbdbdhdhd ydhehhehrh rsbhshshdsnsbhshdstarted writing the readme file this gonna take a while bshshsje